Simply LaKita

 • 📖 Recipe

-• Classic Southern flavor - Sage, butter, celery, and onion give this dish its traditional taste.
+• Classic Southern flavor - Sage, butter, celery, and onion give the traditional taste you grew up loving.

-• Moist and creamy - Cream of chicken soup keeps the dressing from drying out.
+• Moist every time - Cream of chicken soup is the secret that keeps it from ever drying out.

-• Make-ahead friendly - Prep it in advance and bake on the big day.
+• Make-ahead friendly - Assemble the night before and bake fresh on the day you need it.

 Before You Cook, Read This!